RIKEN-RCCS/lens3/doc/design.md

   * lock pool -> lock db -> move to deleling-state
     -> stop minio -> delete pool -> unlock -> unlock

+Redis client routines catches socket related exceptions (including ConnectionError and TimeoutError).
+Others are not checked at all by Lens3.

-## Mux processes
+### Mux processes

-There exists multiple Mux processes for a Mux service, as it is started as a Gunicorn service.
-Some book-keeping periodical operations are performed more frequently than expected.
+There exists multiple Mux processes for a single Mux service, as it is started as a Gunicorn service.
+Some book-keeping periodical operations (in background threads) are performed more frequently than expected.

+### MinIO client

+Note that alias commands are local (not connect to a MinIO).

+### A Manager process

+A Manager becomes a session leader (by calling setsid), and a MinIO process will be terminated when a Manager exits.

+### RANDOM MEMO

+Note: Python Popen seems to dup a PIPE fd and does not close the original.
+It results in that a closure of stdout/stderr in a subprocess cannot be detected at the parent.